a16z-infra/ai-town/ARCHITECTURE.md

 ### Running the simulation

-`AiTown` specifies how it simulates time forward with the `tick` method:
+The `Game` class specifies how it simulates time forward with the `tick` method:

 - `tick(now)` runs the simulation forward until the given timestamp
 - Ticks are run at a high frequency, configurable with `tickDuration` (milliseconds).
 Since AI town has smooth motion for player movement, it runs at 60 ticks per second.
 - It's generally a good idea to break up game logic into separate systems that can be ticked forward independently.
-  For example, AI Town's `tick` method advances pathfinding with `tickPathfinding`, player positions with `tickPosition`, conversations with `tickConversation`, and `tickAgent` for agent logic.
+  For example, AI Town's `tick` method advances pathfinding with `Player.tickPathfinding`, player positions with `Player.tickPosition`, conversations with `Conversation.tick`, and `Agent.tick` for agent logic.

 To avoid running a Convex mutation 60 times per second (which would be expensive and slow), the engine batches up many ticks into a _step_.
 AI town runs steps at only 1 time per second.
 Here's how a step works: